-Welcome to the Center for Student Achievement!
-CSA advisors assist students who are undeclared majors or have yet to meet the prerequisistes for acceptance into an academic major.
+Welcome to the Center for Learning and Academic Success!
+CLAS advisors assist students who are undeclared majors or have yet to meet the prerequisites for acceptance into an academic major.
 We are pleased to help you realize your academic potential and your career goals.

 1. Take the math placement test online **ASAP**.
 You must complete the math placement test before you attend New Student Orientation.
 Most people need some brush up on their math skills, so we recommend that you visit www.coolmath.com or www.khanacademy.org for a quick refresher before you take the test.
 Your score will determine placement in the appropriate math course which can expedite acceptance into your intended major.
 Please take this test seriously!